Bel-Red, Bellevue

 Bel-Red is an industrial neighborhood of Bellevue, Washington, located in the northeastern portion of the city.

 History

 Bel-Red was developed in the 1960s for warehouses and manufacturing facilities, and was named for its location between the cities of Bellevue and Redmond.

 The area was re-zoned to support non-industrial uses in 2009, paving the way for the development of the Spring District, a mixed-use district in the western Bel-Red area.

 Transportation

 Bel-Red is served by Bel-Red Road, which runs diagonally through the neighborhood.
 State Route 520 passes to the north of the neighborhood.

-In 2023, Sound Transit will open its East Link light rail line, with two stops in Bel-Red: Spring District/120th and Bel-Red/130th.
+In 2024, Sound Transit opened its East Link light rail line, with two stops in Bel-Red: Spring District at 120th Avenue and BelRed at 130th Avenue.

+BelRed Arts District

+The BelRed Arts District was first designated as an arts village as part of the 2009 BelRed Land Use Code Update that has facilitated BelRed's transition from a light-industrial and commercial area into a mixed-use, urban district.
+The original designation was a point on a map near 136th Avenue Northeast and Spring Boulevard, the original location of the Pacific Northwest Ballet's Francia Russell Center.

+The BelRed Arts District has a wide array of arts organizations, businesses, artists and makers working across the district, including Theatre33.